CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

    ![imported-Quick setup screen is displayed with the copy button next to the GitHub URL textbox selected.](../media/2dg4.png "Quick setup screen")

-8. In Visual Studio Code, run the below commands in the terminal to set your **email** and **username**, which Git uses for commits.
+8. In Visual Studio Code, run the following commands in the terminal to set your **email** and **username**, which Git uses for commits.
 Make sure to replace the GitHub account email and username.

      ```pwsh
      cd C:\Workspaces\lab\DevOps-DevSecOps-Hackathon-lab-files-2\src\ContosoTraders.Ui.Website.V2